Teamwork/node-auto-launch/CONTRIBUTING.md

 # Publishing a new version

 1. Tests must pass.
 I.e. Travis and AppVeyor builds should have successfully ran for the last commit.
-It would be good if you ran the tests locally too to be safe, especially on Mac as we don't have a service like Travis or AppVeyor to run them on.
+It would be good if you ran the tests locally too to be safe, especially on Mac as we don't have a service like Travis or AppVeyor to run them on, and because we have Mac-only options.
 2. Manually bump version in `package.json`.
 3. Publish new version to npm.
 4. Commit & push version bump as `{{new_version}}`.